Kong/docs.konghq.com/STYLEGUIDE.md

 * Create RBAC **Roles** for an **Admin** in the new **Workspace**.

 ### utilize
-Has a specific meaning, “to use what is available”; it should not be used a fancy synonym for “use”
+Has a specific meaning, "to use what is available"; it should not be used a fancy synonym for "use".

 * *Bad*: The Admin may *utilize* the feature to observe traffic.
 * **_Good_: The Admin may *use* the feature to observe traffic.**